How to snake a bathtub drain is a skill that every homeowner and renter needs to know.

 I built this handy hydro jet DIY special myself when I was trying to flush calcium and built up minerals out of my shower handle.
 I removed the shower head and attached the hose to it then removed the shower handle and blew the heck out of it.

 I proactively hydro jetted the bathtub drain at the same time.
-I recommend you do that with all your drains if you've already gotten a hydro jet all ready.
+I recommend you do that with all your drains if you’ve already gotten a hydro jet all ready.
+Click here for a handy do it yourself hydro jet video.

 Shower Handle Result: Too plugged with calcium and had to replace the whole unit.
 It was so calcified we had to break it apart to get it out.
 Tricky work.
 Lesson learned.